nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * The compressed sequence looks like random data: impossible to guess, no discernable patterns

-### Discussion: data compression with Huffman coding
+### Discussion: data compression with coding

-* Consider data compression with Huffman coding, like we did in lab
+* Consider data compression with Shannon or Huffman coding, like we did in lab
     * What property do we *exploit* in order to obtain compression?
     * How does *compressible data* look like?
     * How does *incompressible data* look like?